babelomics/MIGNON/2_input.md

 "MIGNON.star_additional_parameters": "--limitBAMsortRAM 60359738368 --runRNGseed 333"
 ```

 In addition to these, the **haplotype_scatter_count** value requires a special mention.
 As explained in the advanced section, this parameter allows users to apply the [scatter and gather strategy](https://gatk.broadinstitute.org/hc/en-us/articles/360035532012-Parallelism-Multithreading-Scatter-Gather) to parallelize the **GATK HaplotypeCaller** sub-task.
-This input will determine the number of chunks in which the reference genome is divide to perform the variant calling from aligned reads.
+This input will determine the number of chunks in which the reference genome is divided to perform the variant calling from aligned reads.

 ### Other values